 Why, though?
 Don’t we just need to write accurate content and organize it as best we can?
 Does having an attractive design really matter that much?
 Answer: Both accuracy and attractive design matter, because the overall beauty of the content—and I’m using the word “beauty” here in a holistic sense to encompass good visual design as well as intuitive information architectures and accurate, well-crafted sentences—will improve the reader’s happiness level and, subsequently, the reader’s capacity to search and consume the content; to try alternatives if they miss something; and to apply what they learn to solve their problem or answer their question.

 This assumes, of course, that you agree with the premise that attractive things make people feel good and move them closer to a happier, more adaptive mindset.
-If you don’t believe that—if you think a functional document is all that matters and that aesthetics are ultimately superficial, or secondary, or lower in priority—well, good luck out there!
+If you don’t believe that—if you think that aesthetics are ultimately superficial or secondary, and users get along just as well without it—well, good luck out there!
 But if you follow the evidence from Donald Norman showing that people literally feel better when they encounter attractive things, this opens up a whole set of ideas and questions related not only to what reads well but to how your writing looks.
 In other words, your documents are not just more likely to look nicer than if you hadn’t.
-They are more likely to actually work better because of the emotional impact that nice-looking things typically have.
+They are more likely to actually work better because of the emotional impact that nice-looking things have.

 Now to be clear, the role of emotions in how humans interact with products (and by extension, documents) is not a simple matter.
 Norman describes emotions in three parts: visceral, behavioral, and reflective.
 Understanding the differences in these emotional states leads him to discuss more nuanced considerations in the design process—considerations which I haven’t gone into here.
 It’s quite possible I’m missing something.
 Yet I think Norman’s principle about the interplay between beauty and human emotions can be applied to what technical writers do.
-The more attractive a document is, the better it works.
 Even if a document had a beautiful design but poorly-written content, that document would still work better than if both the content and the design were terrible.